olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 # Resets to default modules
 $ module reset
 ```
-Next, we will load our miniforge module (analagous to an open source minconda), and activate the appropriate conda environment for this exercise.
+Next, we will load our miniforge module (analogous to an open-source minconda), and activate the appropriate conda environment for this exercise.
 ```
 $ module load miniforge3
 $ source activate /gpfs/wolf2/olcf/stf007/world-shared/9b8/crashcourse_envs/qlsa-solver